jdeschamps/EMU-guide/userguide.md

 #### Plugins

 While EMU is a Micro-Manager plugin, it also loads its own plugins: user interfaces.
 Once compiled into a .jar file, the plugins must be placed under the EMU folder in Micro-Manager (C:/Path/to/MicroManager/EMU/).
+By default, EMU provides UI examples.

 #### Settings, properties and parameters